Prokos/wasm-test/README.md

 Run `yarn watch` and open browser in `http://localhost:1337` to run app.

+**NOTE:** This repository is used for personal learning purposes.
+You should probably just use emscripten's optimised implementations.

 ## Structure

 `c/` contains C scripts that will be compiled to WASM